mmailhos/cpu-bitcoin-miner/README.md

 ## Motivation

-This project is for educational purpose at start for a deep and better understanding of Bitcoin "under the hood" as well as the discovery of Go.
+This project is for educational purpose at start for a deep and better understanding of Bitcoin _under the hood_ as well as the discovery of Go.

 ## Dependencies